HamidMusayev/NlayeredArchitectureStarter/README.md

 - **MiniProfiler**: Integrated MiniProfiler for performance profiling.
 - **Refit**: Simplifies HTTP API calls with Refit clients.
 - **GraphQL**: Supports GraphQL queries and mutations with Voyager UI.
-- **Health Checks**: Monitors the health of the application and its dependencies.
 - **Authentication**: Configurable authentication settings.
 - **CORS**: Configured to allow cross-origin requests.
 - **Exception Handling**: Centralized exception handling with NummyExceptionHandler.